 3) Calculate the required sample size based on your baseline conversion rate and your desired sensitivity.
 Since we’re dealing with proportions, we want to perform a simple statistical analysis called a “power analysis for two independent proportions”.
 Let’s break this down:

-• power analysis – is a statistical tool to determine the minimum sample size required so that you can be reasonably confident that you are detecting meaningful differences between two values.
+- power analysis – is a statistical tool to determine the minimum sample size required so that you can be reasonably confident that you are detecting meaningful differences between two values.

-• two independent – since we fully separate visitors (they see only the A or only the B variant), our test is nominally independent; the results for variation A aren’t based on the results for variation B.
+- two independent – since we fully separate visitors (they see only the A or only the B variant), our test is nominally independent; the results for variation A aren’t based on the results for variation B.

-• proportions – we’re comparing conversion rates, which are a proportion.
+- proportions – we’re comparing conversion rates, which are a proportion.

 Virtually any statistical programming tool will let you do this, and there are some free, graphical native and web-based tools to do this if you search for the above term.
 I’ll use R to demonstrate how to calculate sample size, but the general principles will apply to any tool.

-The function in R we will use is power.prop.test:
+The function in R we will use is power.prop.test

-power.prop.test(n = NULL, p1 = NULL, p2 = NULL, sig.level = 0.05,
+power.prop.test(n = NULL, p1 = NULL, p2 = NULL, sig.level = 0.05, power = NULL, alternative = c("two.sided", "one.sided"), strict = FALSE)

-We’re going to leave n null, since that’s what we’re solving for. p1 and p2 are set based on our baseline conversion level (10% in our example) and the sensitivity we’re trying to detect (a 10% difference vs. baseline conversion, or 11% in our example).
+are set based on our baseline conversion level (10% in our example) and the sensitivity we’re trying to detect (a 10% difference vs. baseline conversion, or 11% in our example).
 We want a two-sided alternative, because we’re interested in testing whether the variation is either higher or lower than the original.

-sig.level (significance level) and power are a little bit more complicated to explain, but briefly:
+are a little bit more complicated to explain, but briefly:

-• Significance level governs the chance of a false positive.
+- Significance level governs the chance of a false positive.
 A significance level of 0.05 means that there is a 5% chance of a false positive.
 As Wikipedia puts it, “choosing level of significance is an arbitrary task, but for many applications, a level of 5% is chosen, for no better reason than that it is conventional.”

-• Statistical power represents the probability that you’ll get a false negative.
+- Statistical power represents the probability that you’ll get a false negative.
 A power of 0.80 means that there is an 80% chance that if there was an effect, we would detect it (or a 20% chance that we’d miss the effect).
 Again, Wikipedia has wisdom about what power to pick—”...there are no formal standards for power…most researchers assess the power of their tests using 0.80 for adequacy”.

 The effect of picking a significance level of 0.05 and power of 0.8 means that we are 4 times more likely to get a false negative than a false positive.
 We’re generally more concerned about getting a false positive—making a change that doesn’t actually improve things, than we are about not making a change at all, which is why we accept a greater likelihood of a false negative.